 When I confided in her how much I blamed myself for my picky eater, she gave me some tips on how to sneak a few more “healthy” things into his diet, and offered to help me learn a few simple recipes if I was interested.
 And then she said: “Or none of it will work, he will eat mac and cheese for the next few years, and he will be just fine.
 I sometimes wish we had that option.”
 Ahhh the relief knowing I wasn’t being judged and could bust out JJ’s baggie of Booty.
 This lady was a keeper.
 “Hippie Mom” was fending off her son’s food enemies in kick-ass harem pants.
 (Which, btw, are basically socially acceptable pajamas.)

-When I ended up sitting next to “Lulule-Mom” at my son’s Pee-Wee Basketball game, I was immediately intimidated by her amazingly sculpted body and the fancy thing on her wrist that had probably tracked the thousands of calories she had burned since breakfast.
-“Must be nice,” I thought to myself, as I thought about how my own self-care had taken a big nose-dive with my busy work schedule.
+When I ended up sitting next to “Lulule-Mom” at my son’s Pee-Wee basketball game, I was immediately intimidated by her amazingly sculpted body and the Fitbit on her wrist that had probably tracked the thousands of calories she had burned since breakfast.
+“Must be nice,” I thought to myself, as I thought about how my own self-care had taken a big nose dive with my busy work schedule.

 The one thing we had in common was that our sons seemed to be having a competition over who could cry the most often on the basketball court.
 When the militant security guard kicked us both out of the gym for daring to bring in coffee, I followed her outside.
 “There’s NO way I’m throwing this out” she said.
 “I only get one cup a day and I f-ing need it.”
 And there it was.
 The f-bomb that suddenly meant we had permission to vent freely.